Group coded recording: Magnetic tape

 11 of the nibbles (other than xx00 and 0001) have their code formed by prepending the complement of the most significant bit; i.e. abcd is encoded as a̅abcd.
 The other five values are assigned codes beginning with 11.
 Nibbles of the form ab00 have codes 11baa̅, i.e. the bit reverse of the code for ab11.
 The code 0001 is assigned the remaining value 11011.

+Because the all-ones code is not used in normal data, at most 8 one-bits can appear in a row.
+Sequences of 9 or more one-bits (in practice 14 all-ones codes, or 70 one-bits, were used) are used as a synchronization pattern.